Century Initiative: Rejection by French Canada

 The idea of expanding the population through immigration is mostly rejected in French Canada, due to concerns that large amounts of immigration could cause the disappearance of the French language in North America and the assimilation of its Francophones.
 Some critics argue that the Century Initiative is pushing to permanently get rid of Francophones, as Quebec's separate language and culture is thought to be "problematic" for the federal government and English Canada.
-Quebec's premier François Legault is officially opposed to this plan and stated that "it constitutes a threat to Quebec."
-The Parti Québécois party is opposed to the plan as well.
+In 2023, then-premier of Quebec François Legault officially opposed the plan and stated that "it constitutes a threat to Quebec."
+The Parti Québécois party also opposed the plan.

-Mega-regions

-In the past, Century Initiative envisioned Canada in the year 2100 as a nation of "mega-regions", which it defines as interlocking areas with more than one city centre and a typical population of 5 million or more.
-This idea was the subject of some controversy, and they have since abandoned it.

 Wiseman's appointment to Canada-US relations council

 On March 20, 2025, co-founder Mark Wiseman was appointed to Prime Minister Mark Carney's council of advisors on Canada-US relations.
 Subsequently, the Century Initiative was criticized by Conservative leader Pierre Poilievre for supporting policy he dubbed as "radical".